At least 10 dead in surge of white-water creek in Italy

-ROME (Reuters) - At least 10 people were killed in southern Italy on Monday when the level of a raging white-water creek in a deep mountain gorge swelled suddenly after heavy rainfall upstream, officials said.
+ROME (Reuters) - At least 10 people were killed in southern Italy on Monday when they were hurled over rocks by a raging white-water creek in a deep mountain gorge that swelled suddenly after heavy rainfall upstream, officials said.

 The civil protection department said 18 people were rescued and six of those were injured in the flash rush of water in the Calabria region.